As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Recommended Drill Brush Kit: HIWARE 4pc Drill Brush Car Cleaning Kit

-Before you put the seats back in, check underneath them.
+Before you put the seats back in, check the bottom of the seat itself.
 You never know what kind of junk is stuck on the bottom surfaces of a car seat.
 Perform a quick clean by wiping the bottom surfaces of the seat.
 Sometimes there are bits of plastic, wrappers, paper or other debris stuck to the bottoms.

 Recommended Carpet Extractor: Bissell Spot Clean Professional